 Every year, we celebrate and commemorate the lives and sacrifices of those who have fought and fallen in service for their country.
 Still, we know little about the lives and experiences of the wives and families that service personnel and veterans leave behind.
 They are not commemorated as heroes.
 We do not talk about their fights and struggles when we remember the wars Great Britain has fought over the centuries.

-arthur+martha are proud to have been awarded a grant from Arts Council England to be part of the War Widows’ Stories project.
-Collaboratively we are making an embroidered quilt and a collection of poems, which we will exhibit at iconic venues.
+In 2018 we were delighted to be awarded a grant from Arts Council England to be part of the War Widows’ Stories project.
+Collaboratively we made an embroidered quilt and a collection of poems, which is being exhibited at iconic venues.

-The project gives expression to and raise public awareness of war widows’ experiences, allowing participants to frame their lives through the arts, see themselves differently, acknowledge their experiences, and build a creative legacy, a shared history.
+The project gives expression to and raises public awareness of war widows’ experiences, it allowed participants to frame their lives through the arts, to see themselves differently, it acknowledge their experiences, and built a creative legacy, a shared history.

-War Widows’ Stories is led by Dr Nadine Muller, Senior Lecturer in English Literature and Cultural History at Liverpool John Moores University and author of The Widow: A Literary & Cultural History (2019).
-Lois Blackburn leads arts workshops and work on the quilt, Philip Davenport leads on the creative writing.
+War Widows’ Stories was led by Dr Nadine Muller, Senior Lecturer in English Literature and Cultural History at Liverpool John Moores University and author of The Widow: A Literary & Cultural History (2019).
+Lois Blackburn led the arts workshops and work on the quilt, Philip Davenport led on the creative writing.

-We are proud to be collaborating with the War Widows’ Association of Great Britain (WWA), an organisation that has been working tirelessly to improve the conditions of war widows and their dependants since 1971.
+We collaborated with the War Widows’ Association of Great Britain (WWA), an organisation that has been working tirelessly to improve the conditions of war widows and their dependants since 1971.